wasm-forge/ic-rusqlite/docs/src/large_database.md

 ![Chinook Entity Relationship Diagram](img/chinook-erd.png)

+Before testing, the database was changed to have a typical `4096` byte page size.

-The `customers` table was constantly filled with relatively large rows, until the table has reached `1115397` rows and the DB size has grown to `80_106_637_312` bytes.
+The `customers` table was constantly filled with relatively large rows, until the table has reached `1001753` rows and the DB size has grown to `71_248_150_528` bytes.

 The `first name` and `last name` are generated as a string concatenation: `{id}customer_name{id}` and `{id}customer_last_name{id}`, so that all names are unique.